 By using these lightweight devices, parents can stay connected with their children throughout the day.
 While it all may all sound a little Big Brother-ish, it is an interesting use of technology to give parents peace of mind.
 We imagine these devices will be particularly handy for kids who are just starting to get into new routines, like attending a new school or walking around independently for the first time without their mum or dad.

-With so many great options on the market today, it can be difficult to choose the right one to suit your needs.
-To help you make the right choice, we have compiled an overview of some of the best locator and GPS trackers for kids safety.
+To help you make an educated choice, we have compiled our pick of locators and GPS trackers for kids safety.
 Each device includes a separate set of features and a unique price tag.
 We recommend considering everything before making a final decision.

 Yepzon touts itself as the simplest wearable GPS locator in the world.
 With this little device you can keep pets, small children and things safe.

-The small GPS locator can be attached anywhere, for example to clothes, belongings or pets.
-It features a smart Nordic design and is also waterproof.
-The locator has no buttons and therefore cannot be turned off by mistake.
+The waterproof device can be attached anywhere, for example to clothes, belongings or pets.
+With a smart Nordic design , the locator has no buttons and therefore cannot be turned off by mistake.
 That’s why its so safe.
 It can also keep going for weeks without being charged.

 To use, download the Yepzon app, activate the GPS locator with your smartphone, choose a name for your Yepzon device, and locate.
 You can share the access with family members, friends or care givers.